Waqar-Ul-Hassan/o4m/content/policies.md

 A student always has one of the three following statuses:

 1.  **In-Study**: when a student is currently enrolled at a post-secondary institution.
 Students are **not required to make any payments and DO NOT accumulate any interest** on outstanding loans, provided enrollment is confirmed every year.
 2.  **Non-Repayment**: a period lasting 6 months after _In-Study_ status ends.
-The student is **not expected to make any payments, but DO accumulate interest** on oustanding loans.
+The student is **not expected to make any payments, but DO accumulate interest** on outstanding loans.
 More details are discussed below.
 Also known as a “grace period”.
-3.  **Repayment**: when the _Non-Repayment_ stage ends, and a student is **expected to pay off oustanding loans**.
+3.  **Repayment**: when the _Non-Repayment_ stage ends, and a student is **expected to pay off outstanding loans**.

 _For more general information click [here](https://www.ontario.ca/page/learn-about-osap)._